SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_MDP6801+D.md

 # Imagine Communications MDP6801+D

-The **Imagine Communications MDP6801+D** driver combines a **serial** and **smart-serial** connection to monitor and configure the Automatic Changeover card in an Imagine Communications frame.
+The **Imagine Communications MDP6801+D** connector combines a **serial** and **smart-serial** connection to monitor and configure the Automatic Changeover card in an Imagine Communications frame.
 Alarm monitoring can be activated on all important parameters.

 ## About